AFNY Logo

 Phony Anti-Caroline-Kennedy Letter from Paris Mayor Printed Today!

-You would think the NY Times had learnt from its previous scandals like the Jayson Blair fiasco or Judith Miller's front-page series of White House "leaks" that helped instigate the US invasion of Iraq in 2003.
-But no. The paper printed a phony letter attacking Caroline Kennedy as a possible new NY senator, a letter supposedly written by Paris Mayor Bertrand Delanoe.
+You would think the NY Times had learnt from its many previous scandals like the Jayson Blair fiasco or Judith Miller's front-page series of White House "leaks" that helped instigate the US invasion of Iraq in 2003, leading to a trillion-dollar war and 100,000 Iraqi dead.
+But no. The paper printed a phony letter -- that's right, a fake! -- attacking Caroline Kennedy as a possible new NY senator, a letter supposedly written by Paris Mayor Bertrand Delanoe (a real mayor!]!
 A few phone calls could have confirmed the letter's inauthenticity, but our local "paper of record" couldn't even do that.
 They were able to apologize the next day though.
 What's next - a letter from Elvis?

 November 16, 2008 edition [Sunday]: